 In the worst case scenario, what if the man of God was willfully leading God’s people astray.
 Do you think that God is not capable of taking care of that situation and seeing to it that retribution comes to the wrong doer?
 God is well able to take care of His sheep.

 But on the other hand, what if you take it upon yourself to be the official “corrector of the church” and you are mistaken in your judgment?
 What if, in your opinion, you’re 100% certain that what the man of God has to say is wrong, when in reality you’re the one who’s wrong?
 You could find yourself in a position of fighting against God (which is not a very good place to find yourself in).

 I can look back on situations where I would have bet all that I had (if I were a betting man), that I was right on given situations in my life.
 I later found out that I was completely wrong.
 I’d rather not have that happen where judging and speaking against someone whom God may be using to deliver His Word is concerned.

 Search the Scriptures and seek the Holy Spirit

 The bible speaks about many false prophets and errant teachings appearing in the last days.
-I don’t by any means believe that we should be willing to accept any teaching from someone who is supposedly delivering God’s Word.
+I don’t by any means believe that we should be willing to accept every word taught by every supposed teacher of God’s Word.

 Search the scriptures and seek the Holy Spirit for validity and understanding of the truth’s being taught in these last days.
 If you feel in your heart that what you’re being exposed to cannot be substantiated by the scriptures, by all means get up and shake the dust off your feet and leave that place.
 An errant message is easily silenced if the listeners disappear.